valecor95/QuickEvent/Documentation.md

   * #### '/delete/:id'
     ***PUT*** : used in my events page to leave an event joined.
 Then notify the user who joined the even by AMQP

+## Config folder

+### keys.js
+file used to contain services URI, ID and oauth secrets

+### passport.js
+used to contain passport oauth middlewares, the email is used as key id
+  * #### 'local'
+    used for local authentication.
+It also executes the password's encryption via bcrypt

+  * #### 'facebook'
+    provides access by facebook

+  * #### 'facebook'
+    provides access by google

+## Helpers folder

+### auth.js
+  * #### ensureAuthenticated
+    provides access to the route only if the user is logged in, otherwise flash an error message and redirect to login page

+### hbs.js
+  * #### stripTags
+    to remove html syntax from output text

+  * #### formatDate
+    to format dates on output text

+## Views folder
+  - the view engine is based on handlebars and decorated with bootstrap and awesome icons
+  - views are divided in the same way as routes.
+Plus there is layouts for main page, that provides connection to bootstrap, awesome icons and handle notifies and chat throw WebSocket and Socket.io.
+  Partials provides the navbar and messages/errors sections

+## Other folders
+  * models folder contains database schemas for users and events
+  * public folder contains css files and images

 ## Structure